h4ck3rm1k3/db-docs/index.md

 err = drv.Ping()
 ```

-or this:
+This is another example using `db.Database.Driver()` with a SQL adapter:

 ```go
 drv = sess.Driver().(*sql.DB)
 rows, err = drv.Query("SELECT name FROM users WHERE age=?", age)
 ```

-if you're using a SQL adapter.

 ### Using sqlutil

 Sometimes you'll need to run complex SQL queries with joins and database
-specific magic, there is an extra package `sqlutil` that you could use in this
+specific magic, there is an extra package `sqlutil` that may come handy in such
 situation:

 ```go